evandrosaturnino/syndicates-dashboard/README.md

 ---

+### Design Prototype

+Before diving into the code, I created a design prototype using Figma to outline the user interface and experience.
+This design-first approach allowed for a more efficient development process, ensuring that all UI components were well-planned in advance.
+You can view the design prototype here: https://www.figma.com/file/W91dLoajx0Y0btU68PYhY7/Blockswap-Dashboard?type=design&node-id=0%3A1&mode=design&t=EDF7Zyu93x0sKCwI-1

+---

 ### Technologies Used
 - **Next.js**: For server-side rendering and as the framework for building the application.
 - **TypeScript**: To add static typing to JavaScript files.